-In my world of functional nutrition and gut health, GI MAP testing (a comprehensive stool analysis via the Diagnostic Solutions lab) or a similar comprehensive stool analysis from another functional medicine lab is not optional for those who are serious about getting to the root of their irritable bowel syndrome (IBS) and/or leaky gut issues once and for all.
+In my world of functional nutrition and gut health, GI MAP testing (a comprehensive stool analysis via the Diagnostic Solutions lab) or a similar comprehensive stool analysis from another functional medicine lab is invaluable if you’re serious about getting to the root of your irritable bowel syndrome (IBS) and/or leaky gut issues.

 …If you’ve already gone through the motions with colonoscopies, allergy testing, and/or clinical stool samples in an attempt to figure out your debilitating chronic gut issues, only to have been told everything is “normal” – this is for you!

 If you’ve ever wondered any of the following…

 - Why & how can I be suffering when all my clinical tests are coming back “normal”?

 - What’s the best probiotic brand and supplement for my gut health?

 - Do I actually need to take digestive enzymes, or am I wasting my money?

 - Herbs for digestion and gut health…where to begin? (“Decision fatigue” is an understatement!)

 Look no further – Through GI MAP testing, we can actually take away the majority of the guesswork, uncovering answers to all of the above questions and much more.